-The Cost Auditors are appointed by the Board on the recommendation of the Audit Committee, SES will check the Independence and composition of the Audit Committee with regards to the resolution.
+The Cost Auditors are appointed by the Board on the recommendation of the Audit Committee.
+SES will check the Independence and composition of the Audit Committee with regards to the resolution.
 Further, SES will check if the Company has made proper disclosures with regards to name/audit fee of the cost auditor.
-SES will also link the remuneration payable to the Cost Auditor with the size and operations of the Company.
-SES will raise concern if the remuneration so proposed to be ratified does not appear to be commensurate with the size of the Company.